To tip (extra), or not to tip, the dilemma on a cruise

 In Post Subscribe

-Should you tip in the specialty dining restaurants?
+How Much to tip in the specialty dining restaurants

 Remember!
 When you pay for specialty dining on your, even if it’s a perk in a package from cruise lines like Norwegian, you’re going to be paying a mandatory gratuity when booking.
 It makes this tipping advice a bit trickier.
 Knowing we’re paying an automatic tip means that the service should be special to consider tipping extra in the specialty dining restaurants on a ship.
 Many may disagree with this since the experience is supposed to be “elevated” and believe gratuities should better reflect that, but I stick with the personal opinion that the service should be above and beyond my expectations to consider tipping extra.
 When that happens, I’ll generally leave an extra $10 +/- for a specialty dining restaurant tip.